Six verbs of sovereign sociality, on Bitcoin.

 Sign the canonical message in Sparrow, Bitcoin Core, Electrum, or any hardware wallet via PSBT.
 Paste the signature back.
 Equally secure.
 No browser extension required, no account anywhere, fully air-gappable.

-- no personal datano emails, names, phone numbers, or KYC selfies, anywhere in the family.
+no emails, names, phone numbers, or KYC selfies, anywhere in the family.

 // all you need is a bitcoin wallet that signs messages (BIP-322 preferred)